 When did you become aware of the issue related to your complaint?
 (Date)

+Four years ago when visiting the Afon Tywi, I noticed the tell tale signs of filamentous algal growth, diagnostic of high phosphate levels.
+In 2014, the upper Wye suffered an algal bloom for the first time ever.
+The river turned bright green.
+It occurs from time to time in the lower reaches.
+Complaints were made at the time.

 Have you raised this matter with the responsible authorities of the Member State(s) concerned?

-Yes ☐ No ☐
+Yes ☒ No ☐

 If yes,

-Which authorities:
+Which authorities:Welsh Government and Natural Resources Wales (and their predecessors)

 What is the current state and/or results of your action?
-Give a brief overview of the situation, making reference to correspondence (and attaching it):
+Give a brief overview of the situation, making reference to correspondence (and attaching it): If anything the situation is worsening as the industry expands: the enclosed map shows just how many reports of pollution have been made and we undertand this includes only those that NRW were able to attend

 If no,